cap-js/docs/java/change-tracking.md

 Each entry in the `Changes` entity contains the following information:

-- the marker that represents the nature of the change: addition, modification or deletion.
+- A marker that represents the nature of the change: addition, modification or deletion.
 - the qualified name of the entity that was changed and the qualified name of the root entity.
 They depend on the projection that was used to change the entity and reflect the root and a target of the modifying operation.
 For flat entities, they are the same.
 - the attribute of the target projection that was changed.
-- the new and old values as a strings.
+- the new and old values as strings.
 - the user who made the change and the timestamp of the change.
 - the data type of the changed attribute.
-- the path that contains the primary keys of the entity and names of the attributes from the root to the target.
+- the technical path from the root entity to the tracked target entity.

 ### Things to consider when using change tracking